boscosylvester-john/se_hw1/CONTRIBUTING.md

 ## How to Contribute:
 ### Reporting Bugs

 ### Suggesting Improvements

 ### Enhancing the README

 ## Commit Messages
+Follow a few of these simple rules while creating a commit message for your code contribution:
+- Limit the subject line to 5-6 words
+- Capitalize the subject line
+- Limit the body to 9-10 words
+- In the body, describe what you have done and optionally, why
 ## Join The Project Team